cemfahli/near-svelte-dapp-template/README.md

 ### Front-end
 There are several environmental variables used while building the front-end.
-The defaults can be seen in the ``.env.defaults`` file and can be overwritten either with environmental variables or by a ``.env`` file in the base directory.
+The defaults can be seen in the ``.env`` file and can be overwritten.
 The descriptions of the variables are:
 - ``CONTRACT_ACCOUNT``: The account id you will be deploying the contract to
 - ``APP_NAME``: The name of your application